Package Torello.Java

 public static java.lang.Object readObjectFromTextFile (java.lang.String fileName) throws java.io.IOException

-This will read a java serialized, and MIME-Converted, MIME-Safejava.lang.String
+This will read a java serialized, and MIME-Converted, MIME-Safejava.lang.Stringfrom a text file and return theObjectthat it represented

 - The

-that had been encoded into the text-file. - Throws:
+Objectthat had been encoded into the Text-File. - Throws:

 - Exact Method Body: